On the density of critical graphs with no large cliques: Overview of the proof

 \subsubsection{Saved graphs.}

 In Section~\ref{savings section} we define \textit{saved graphs} (with respect to $L$) formally, and we prove their reducibility using the probabilistic method.
-To prove reducibility we build upon ideas from~\cite{KP18}, and thankfully we can alleviate ourselves of some technicalities involving concentration of random variables by invoking~\cite[Theorem~3.11]{KP18}.
+To prove reducibility we build upon ideas from~\cite{KP18}, and thankfully we can avoid some technicalities involving concentration of random variables by invoking~\cite[Theorem~3.11]{KP18}.
 In order to show that saved graphs are reducible, we find a partial coloring in which each vertex $v$ has savings at least $\Save(v)$ using the probabilistic method.
-We sample a random partial coloring and show that the savings for each vertex is large in expectation in any of the following situations (defined formally in Definition~\ref{ways to save definition}): \begin{itemize} \item many neighbors of $v$ have many colors in their list that are not in $L(v)$, in which case we say $v$ is \textit{aberrant} (or \textit{slightly aberrant}), \item many pairs of non-adjacent neighbors of $v$ have lists of colors of size close to $|L(v)|$ (in particular greater than $|L(v)|/2$), in which case we say $v$ is \textit{egalitarian-sparse}, \item the neighborhood contains the complement of a bipartite subgraph with partition $(A, B)$ called a \textit{half-egalitarian bipartition} (see Definition~\ref{half-egalitarian bipartition definition}) where vertices in $A$ have lists of colors of size close to $|L(v)|$ and vertices in $B$ have many non-neighbors in $A$, in which case we say $v$ is \textit{bipartite-sparse}, or \item many neighbors $u$ of $v$ satisfy $v\ordering u$ for some fixed ordering $\ordering$ of $V(G)$, in which case we say $v$ is \textit{$\ordering$-prioritized}. \end{itemize}
+We sample a random partial coloring and show that the savings for each vertex is large in expectation in any of the following situations (defined formally in Definition~\ref{ways to save definition} -- ``sufficiently many'' roughly means at least $\Save_L(v) / \mu$): \begin{itemize} \item sufficiently many neighbors of $v$ have many colors in their list that are not in $L(v)$, in which case we say $v$ is \textit{aberrant} (or \textit{slightly aberrant}), \item sufficiently many pairs of non-adjacent neighbors of $v$ have lists of colors of size close to $|L(v)|$ (roughly $(1 \pm \delta)|L(v)|$, and in particular greater than $|L(v)|/2$), in which case we say $v$ is \textit{egalitarian-sparse}, \item the neighborhood contains the complement of a large bipartite subgraph with partition $(A, B)$ called a \textit{half-egalitarian bipartition} (see Definition~\ref{half-egalitarian bipartition definition}) with sufficiently many vertices in $A$, where vertices in $B$ have lists of colors of size close to $|L(v)|$ and vertices in $A$ have many non-neighbors in $B$ (at least $\delta d(v) / 20$), in which case we say $v$ is \textit{bipartite-sparse}, or \item sufficiently many neighbors $u$ of $v$ satisfy $v\ordering u$ for some fixed ordering $\ordering$ of $V(G)$, in which case we say $v$ is \textit{$\ordering$-prioritized}. \end{itemize}

 If every vertex is either aberrant, slightly aberrant, egalitarian-sparse, bipartite-sparse, or $\ordering$-prioritized, then we say the graph is ``saved'' (see Definition~\ref{saved definition}).
-An induced subgraph is saved if after precoloring the complement, it is saved with respect to the list-assignment consisting of the remaining available colors.
+An induced subgraph is saved if after precoloring the complement, it is saved with respect to the list assignment consisting of the remaining available colors.
 Section~\ref{savings section} is devoted to proving the reducibility of saved subgraphs.